The maximum distinctness of physical systems: Counting distinct states in time

-\prop4 With equal spacing between $N$ distinct states, any width $\W$ centered on $\alpha$ is minimized by a minimum-bandwidth superposition centered on $\alpha$.
+\prop4 With $N$ distinct states spread evenly in time, any \textit{average width} $\W$ centered on $\alpha$ is minimized by a minimum-bandwidth superposition centered on $\alpha$.

-\proof As shown above, with equal spacing there are only $N$ distinct phases and \eqn{orthogt} can only be satisfied if they are equally weighted.
-This can be done by putting all weight on $N$ consecutive $\nu_n$ centered on $\alpha$.
-Then, from Property 4 of $\W$, no rearrangement of weights that keeps the same net weight on each distinct phase can decrease $\W$.~ $\square$
+\proof As shown above, with an even spread in time there are just $N$ different phase factors in \eqn{nsum}, and \eqn{orthogt} can only be satisfied if they all have equal probability weight~$1/N$.
+Suppose we put this weight on $N$ consecutive $\nu_n$ centered on $\alpha$.
+Then, from Property~\ref{p4} of $\W$, no rearrangement of probability weights that keeps the same total probability $1/N$ on each different phase factor can decrease $\W$.~ $\square$